NetworkedPlanet/datadock/docs/getting-started/index.md

 change the column datatypes using the drop-down lists.

 When you are satisfied that everything is described correctly, click on the "Start Import" button.
-This will upload your CSV data and the configuration information to lodlab for processing.
+This will upload your CSV data and the configuration information to DataDock for processing.
 Once the data upload is complete your browser will take you to the jobs page where you can monitor the progress of your conversion job.
 Jobs are queued and processed in order by a batch processing system so at times of heavy load there may be a wait for a worker to become available.
 Once your job starts, progress messages will be displayed on the jobs page.